 - 1 cup chicken broth, plus more if needed

-Melt the stick of butter in a large saucepan over medium-low heat, then add the onions, celery, and salt and cook until the veggies are very soft and translucent, 10-15 minutes.
-Don’t let them brown if you can manage it; you want your veg to be luxuriously bathing in butter.
+- Add the onions, celery, and salt and cook until the veggies are very soft and translucent—go all the way to 10-15 minutes letting them soften.
+But don't let them brown if you can manage it; you want your veg to be luxuriously bathing in butter.

-Add the black pepper, sage and parsley, cook for a minute more, then transfer to a bowl and put in the fridge to chill for 10 minutes or so.
+- Add the black pepper, sage and parsley, cook for a minute more, then transfer to a very large bowl and let cool until no longer hot to the touch.

-While the veggies are in the fridge, spread the ciabatta cubes evenly on a baking sheet and toast in the oven for 5-7 minutes, enough to get a good edge on them but not long enough to brown them or turn them into croutons.
+- While the veggies are resting, spread the bread cubes evenly across 2 rimmed baking sheets and toast in the oven for 5-7 minutes, enough to get a good edge on them but not long enough to brown them or turn them into croutons.

-Beat the eggs in a large bowl until homogenously yellow.
-Add the chilled veggies and bread cubes and mix thoroughly.
-Stir in the broth a quarter cup at a time to allow the bread to evenly absorb the liquid; you may need to add more broth if it's looking too dry, but don't make it soggy.
+- Add the egg to the stuffing mixture, then stir in the broth a quarter cup at a time to allow the bread to evenly absorb the liquid.
+You may need to add more broth if it's looking too dry, but don't make it soggy.

-Pour the stuffing into a 9×13-inch baking dish and bake for an hour or until crispy and browned on top.
+- Pour the stuffing into a deep 9x13-inch baking dish and bake for 45 minutes to 1 hour, or until crispy and browned on top.